pja35/SXP/docs/wiki/SXP_Item_specification_format.md

 description of the items.
 Note that items here means products and services.
 It provides the following entries:

--   Item Description.
+-   **Item Description**.
 General description of the product.
+It
-It includes:
+    includes:
     -   Title (mandatory).
     -   Brand.
     -   Color.